 Standard Cataract Surgery

-Dr. Switch will use advanced computers and software to calculate the precise lens needed to replace the cataract.
+Our doctors use advanced computers and software to calculate the precise lens needed to replace the cataract.
 This will allow a patient to see clearly in the distance.
 If no astigmatism is present, the patient will be able to see far away without glasses.
 Reading glasses will still be needed for objects up close.
 If Astigmatism is present, glasses will be needed for both distance and close vision even after cataract surgery.

 - Color Vision will be improved after surgery.
 Often, colors are much more vibrant after surgery.